JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/02-Reducing-Boilerplate.md

 ## Defining InjectProject

-When we have to write the same function again and again for different types in FP languages, we convert it into a type class.
-For example, `Semigroup` specifies the function, `append`, which defines the type signature for a function that can combine two instances of the same type into just one instance of the same type. `Int`, `String`, and other types can all implement it in their own way that works for that specific type.
+When we have to write the same function again and again for different types in FP languages, we convert it into a type class (e.g. `Semigroup`, `Monoid`, `Functor`, etc.).
 Likewise, when we look at our code below...
- `append`:
 ```purescript
 putInsideOf :: forall first second third fourth last
              . last